AnthoJack/f2838x_canopen/readme.md

 CANopenNode is written to be generic and provides a *CO_driver.h* file with function prototypes that need to be implemented for it to communicate with the CAN module.
 Functions can be implemented in a *CO_driver.c* file and a *CO_driver_target.h* file can be used to declare structures internal to the driver.
 Both files are examplified in the *examples/* folder and it is a good idea to use those as reference as the APi is sadly not as encapsulated as one might expect: some fields of the declared structures are indeed only used in the driver but others are used in the main code and are thus mandatory.

-The internal code of CANopenNode relies on objects for each CANopen feature (NMT, EMERGENCY, SDO, PDO...).
+The internal code of CANopenNode relies on *OD objects* for each CANopen feature (NMT, EMERGENCY, SDO, PDO...).
+Those objects then declare transmission (*tx*) and reception (*rx*) objects depending on their needs to send and receive CAN frames. the amount of transmission and reception object is given to the driver as well as 2 arrays to store them at init time: one for *rx* objects and one for *tx* objects.
 As long as the amount of objects isn't superior to 32, the CAN module's message objects can be used to handle the objects and the data they send/receive.
-Assigning all the reception (rx) objects (`CANrxBuffer_t`) before the transmission (tx) objects  (`CANtxBuffer_t`) in the message objects allows for fast matching tx/rx object \<-> message object
+Both types of objects are initialised by calling the corresponding CAN driver functions `CO_CANrxBufferInit` or `CO_CANtxBufferInit`.
+The decision was made to assign all the reception (rx) objects (`CANrxBuffer_t`) before the transmission (tx) objects  (`CANtxBuffer_t`) in the message objects of the CAN module as it allows for fast matching of *tx/rx object* \<-> *message object*.
+Of course this assumes the number of OD objects won't change after initialisation

+When an interrupt is generated because a message object has received a frame or because it has sent its frame, the index of the message object that generated the IRQ can be retrieved.
+With the previously explained attribution of the OD objects to the message objects, it is then simple to deduce if the corresponding OD object is *tx* (number > #*rx object*) or *rx* (and thus which object array it is found in) and the index of the OD object in its list (*rx object* -> array index = message object index, *tx object* -> array index = message object index - #*rx objects*)

+The `CANtxBuffer_t` structure must contain a `data` field.
+This field is used by the CANopenNode code to transfer data to a *tx* object prior to calling the `CO_CANsend` function which signals the driver that the data must be sent.
+Once `CO_CANsend` is called, the corresponding message object is accessed to check if it is currently already trying to transmit another frame.
+If such is the case, the function returns an error.
+If not, the data and other frame informations are sent to the corresponding message object, transmission is requested and the `bufferFull` field of the object's structure is set to `true` to signal that the message object is occupied.
+Once the transmission interrupt for this object is generated, the flag is set to `false` again

+`CANrxBuffer_t` objects contain a callback function that is given at initialisation along with a pointer to the OD object.
+When a CAN frame is received and is attributed to the object, the callback function must be called and given the object pointer as well as a pointer to the message.
+This message pointer can be of any type but the callback function must be able to retrieve the identifier, DLC and data of the message.
+To this end, it uses the `CO_CANrxMsg_readIdent(msg)`, `CO_CANrxMsg_readDLC(msg)` and `CO_CANrxMsg_readData(msg)` macros which must be defined in the *CO_driver_target.h* file

+For a bit to be recovered from the CAN interface, its state is assessed for a certain number of ticks from the CAN module clock, referred to as *time quantas*.
+During this time, some operations ensuring the reliability of the communication are performed on the CAN line.
+The amount of time quantas necessary for one bit is called "bit time" and is configurable when configuring the bitrate of the CAN module.
+The `CAN_setBitRate` function is provided by the driverlib and requires the last argument to be a bit time between 8 and 25.
+This value must be chosen so that "*The resulting Bit time (1/Bit rate) \[is an] integer multiple of the CAN clock period*" ([F2838x Technical Reference manual](https://www.ti.com/lit/pdf/spruii0), Section 30.12.2.1, Page 3355).
+The term "resulting bit time" here seems to be refering to the period of one *time quanta* for the CAN module (To be verified).
+If such is the case, then the frequency of the CAN module must be an integer multiple of the product of the bitrate and the bit time:

+$$
+q_p = a * clk_p \leftrightarrow
+\frac{1}{q_f} = \frac{a}{clk_f} \leftrightarrow
+qf = \frac{clk_f}{a} \leftrightarrow
+a * q_f = clk_f, a \in \natnums* \\
+$$
+$$
+q_{p/f}:\ period/frequency\ of\ time\ quanta \\
+clk_{p/f}:\ period/frequency\ of\ CAN\ module\ clock \\
+$$

+This property can be checked with:

+$$
+clk_f\ mod\ q_f = 0 \\
+$$
+$$
+q_f = bitrate * bit\_time
+$$

+Note:

+* No specific configuration of the clock tree was made so the CAN module clock frequency should be equal to the CM clock frequency (125MHz)
+* CANopenNode only supports the following bitrates (in bps): 10K, 20K, 50K, 125K, 250K, 500K, 800K, 1M

+The *CanBitTimeVerif.xlsx* spreadsheet was created to rapidly check which bit times supported by the driverlib are useable for the bitrates supported by CANopenNode.
+As shown inside it, the available options are not legion and it could be interesting to use the clocktree to provide the CAN module with a frequency that results in more adequate options.
+The calculations are based on the CAN clock frequency which can be modified in the spreadsheet

+Filtering the received data frames is done by the CAN module according to the following rule: `(receivedIdent xor msgObjIdent) and msgObjMask = 0`.
+This means that certain bits of the received frame's identifier can differ from the message object's identifier if the mask marks them as "don't care" (0)

-### User
+### Stack usage

 The stack relies on threaded functions to manage timed (like OD management) or asynchronous (like CAN reception) tasks.
-In this context, those are handled using interrupts
+In this context, those are handled using interrupts.
+One such interrupt is the CAN interrupt mentionned in the driver section.
+It is called when the CAN module raises an IRQ and performs adequate processing depending on the cause.
+The second interrupt is raised by a timer every millisecond and handles the processing of the R/TPDOs

 ### OD